bennywong3/1340_gp114/README.md

 ### **2. Check current availability of seats**

 To tackle problem 1 (availability of tables), when this program prints the layout of the deli, it also prints the currently available seats of all tables next to the table size.
-The output of one table will be <table size - curr. ava.seat>.
+The output of one table will be <table size - curr. ava. seat>.

 For example, when there are 6 customers occupying an 8-seat table, that means 2 seats are available for this table.
 So, the output of that table will be 8-2.